MystPi/scratch-auth-express/README.md

 });
 ```

-In fact, `needsAuth` uses `res.locals.loggedIn` under the hood, so both of the methods are exactly equivalent.
+In fact, `needsAuth` uses `res.locals.loggedIn` under the hood, so both of the methods are equivalent.

 ## Demo Application